HierarchKlay/UnitCommitment.jl/README.md

 ## Branches

++ `master`:  This branch includes the modified version of the package with the updates and enhancements that I’ve implemented.
 + `dev`: This branch contains the original, unmodified version of the package.
 + `240815`: This branch includes modifications to implement `build_mymodel` and `direct_optimize!` functions, while retaining all other original package functionality.
-+ `callback_mintime`:  This branch includes the modified version of the package with the updates and enhancements that I’ve implemented.

 ## License